Dr Julie Mills

 Faye is a former Milton Keynes College student and proud member of the College Alumni.
 After successfully completing her BTEC National Diploma in Sport Science Faye progressed and after three years teaching in a secondary school, Faye returned to MK College as a lecturer in Sport Science and has worked her way up through the ranks to become the Director of Care and Active Industries.
 Faye is passionate about providing students with opportunities to overcome barriers to excel and strive towards their full potential.

-Director for Quality & the Student Experience
+Assistant Principal Quality & Student Experience

 Roles in youth work, accountancy and secondary school teaching provided a diverse mix of experiences prior to Jeremy joining the world of further education, some 14 years ago.
 He has since worked in four different colleges, progressing from his initial role as a Business Lecturer at Leek College, on the edge of the Peak District, to Assistant Principal for Quality and Performance at North Hertfordshire College.
 Jeremy is passionate about challenging students and staff to move out of their comfort zones and try new ways of working and learning, recognising this as being a fundamental feature for equipping colleges, and the communities they serve, for future success.